 - Permit-required electrical work

-Electrical, plumbing, and tiling mistakes can get expensive fast.
-Sometimes paying a pro upfront saves money later.
+Electrical, plumbing, and tiling mistakes get expensive fast.
+Paying a pro upfront can save money long-term.

 Your DIY Cost Breakdown